MattWindsor91/BAPS2/URY.BAPS.Client.Wpf/Services/README.md

 This directory, and its associated namespace, contains various classes that provide some sort of service to the rest of the WPF BAPS Presenter (but aren't view models or converters).
-We generally use one instance of each service, and instantiate it in the dependency injection system (see `ViewModelLocator`).
+We generally use one instance of each service, and instantiate it in the dependency injection system.